HornsAndHooves/pg_saurus/README.markdown

 ## Roles

-If you want to execute migration as specific PostgreSQL role you can use `set_role` method:
+If you want to execute a migration as a specific PostgreSQL role you can use the `set_role` method:

 ```ruby
 class CreateRockBands < ActiveRecord::Migration